[Virtual Event] Orchestrating Terraform + Ansible in a single workflow | June 11 |

 For and against

-Cursor AI is an AI-powered coding assistant designed to improve the efficiency of software development.
-Both beginners and experienced developer will find it useful because it automates repetitive coding tasks, reduces errors, and provides refactoring suggestions.
-Its primary goal is to streamline the coding process and improve overall code quality.
+Cursor AI is an AI-native code editor, built as a fork of Visual Studio Code, designed to improve the efficiency of software development.
+Both beginners and experienced developers find it useful because it automates repetitive coding tasks, reduces errors, and provides refactoring suggestions.
+Its primary goal is to speed up the coding process and improve overall code quality.

 Key features